×

 We asked people in Boca Chica if they could share any humorous cultural blunders they commited.
 For new expats, keep in mind that these incidents are an inevitable part of expat life.
 Learning to laugh about them is the key!:

 "When visiting Boca Chica in the Dominican Republic, it's important to respect the local customs and traditions to avoid any cultural faux pas.
 Firstly, avoid making negative comments about the country or its people.
 Dominicans are proud of their heritage and may take offense to any derogatory remarks.
 Secondly, avoid discussing sensitive topics such as politics, religion, or poverty.
 These subjects can be seen as disrespectful and may cause discomfort or offense.
 Thirdly, avoid wearing revealing clothing in public places, especially in religious sites.
 While the Dominican Republic is known for its beaches and tropical climate, it's important to dress modestly to respect the local culture.
 Fourthly, avoid being overly affectionate in public.
 Public displays of affection are generally frowned upon, especially in more conservative areas.
 Fifthly, avoid being loud or obnoxious.
 Dominicans value respect and politeness, so it's important to behave in a respectful and considerate manner.
 Lastly, avoid refusing food or drink when offered.
 It's considered rude to decline an offer of food or drink, as it's a sign of hospitality and friendship.
-By following these guidelines, you can ensure a respectful and enjoyable visit to Boca Chica," commented one expat who made the move to Boca Chica.
+By following these guidelines, you can ensure a respectful and enjoyable visit to Boca Chica," said one expat in Boca Chica.

 What are medical services in Boca Chica like?